-Peppermint Bark is a family tradition at our house during the holidays!
-Crunchy white chocolate layered with creamy dark peppermint chocolate and crushed candy canes!
+Peppermint Bark is a yummy Christmas tradition at our house during the holidays.
+Crunchy, white chocolate is layered with creamy dark peppermint chocolate and crushed candy canes!
 We make this delicious treat for all the holiday parties and Christmas stockings.

 My funniest memory regarding Peppermint Bark has to be with my first busy little four year old years ago.
 He was always aggressively pounding on something or other.
-I thought crushing the peppermints would be the perfect job to keep him busy.
-(In a positive way.)
+I thought crushing candy canes would be the perfect job to occupy him.
+(Positively!)

-So I sent him out to the driveway to bang on peppermints with a veggie can.
+So I sent him out to the driveway to bang on candy canes with a veggie can.
 He was excited.
 I mean, really excited.
-The peppermints were in an old camping pan lined with a dish towel.
+The candy was in a ziploc bag, in an old camping pan lined with a dish towel.
 The banging went on and on and then it got really quiet.

 I went out to check on him.
 He’d gotten a little carried away with well doing.
 Half the driveway was covered in crushed peppermints.
 We laughed and laughed.
-(And thankfully I had more peppermints inside.)
-For weeks we had the sparkliest driveway in the neighborhood.
-Just in time for Christmas.
+(And thankfully I had more peppermints inside, which is probably WHY I could laugh, lol.)
+Then for a couple weeks we had the sparkliest driveway in the neighborhood, just in time for Christmas.

 Peppermint Bark shouts “Christmas” loud and clear from snowy rooftops.
-This Peppermint Bark recipe is extra yummy because it has whipping cream mixed in with the bittersweet chocolate.
-This makes the top chocolate layer creamy.
+This bark is extra yummy because it has whipping cream mixed in with the bittersweet chocolate.
+This makes the top chocolate layer creamy instead of hard.
 It’s also highly addictive.
+(I think it’s every bit as good as Williams Sonoma peppermint bark.
+Maybe better.)

 Melt the vanilla candy wafers.